ibm-messaging/mq-metric-samples/README.md

 You will require the following programs:

 * Go compiler.
-This should be at least version 17.
+Building the InfluxDB collector requires Go 17 as the minimum compiler level.
+If you don't want to build that particular collector then older levels can be used.

 To build the programs on Linux and MacOS, you may set an environment variable to permit some compile/link flags.
 This is due to security controls in the compiler.